Kaleidos derives from two ancient Greek words, kalos and eidos, which stand for “beautiful image”

 Do you have any kind of limits to move away?

-Kaleidos is Creative Portrait and Destination Wedding Photographer based in Madrid (Spain), Italy (Sardinia) and Uk (London), available worldwide.
+Kaleidos is Visual Storyteller Wedding Photographer and Audio Visual Producer based in Madrid (Spain), Italy (Sardinia) and Uk (London), and available worldwide.
 So, of course, I haven’t any limits.
-Because I’m familiar with my homeland, together my collaborator and friend Francesca, we frequently work as Sardinian wedding photographers in Sassari, Olbia, Costa Smeralda, La Maddalena, Alghero, Nuoro and Cagliari as well.
+Because I’m familiar with my homeland, together my collaborator and friend Francesca, we frequently work as Sardinian Wedding Photographers in Sassari, Olbia, Costa Smeralda, La Maddalena, Alghero, Nuoro and Cagliari as well.
 Sardinia is a part of my heart, but it will be an amazing experience to move with you to a countryside wedding in Tuscany or a in a real castle in Souther Italy region, Puglia, or in Amalfi, by the shore.
 Furthermore, since I live in Madrid, I love to work in every Spanish region: as wedding photographer in Madrid, Toledo, Segovia, Barcelona and many other corners of this historical Mediterranean country.

 I’m working in Europe between Italy, Spain and UK (London), however, now you know me, I love to travel worldwide.
 So, why not travelling with you as destination wedding photographer for a magical wedding in Marrakesh, or a summer and traditional Indonesian wedding in Bali, a cinematographic wedding in Paris or New York.
 I use to travel a lot in my life and for me it is really a creatively priority to work with different landscapes and colours.